Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-50-counterattack-pt1-regroup.md

 “Yes…”

 “I laid it all out in that.
 I ain’t just a leader, I’m s’posed to be our collective will made manifest.
 I’m worse than a dictator.
 Way worse.
-I’m---”
+I’m - ”

 “Daar is the future of the Gaoian people,” Yulna finally spoke up.
 “That’s what I declared when I created him the Great Father.
 It’s… not a concept that I think translates well into Human politics.
 I didn’t just *entrust* him with our future, I declared to the entire species that he is the only one who gets to define what that means.”